canonical/lxd/doc/instances.md

 and should whenever possible be avoided.

 #### CPU limits
-The CPU limits are implemented through a mix of the `cpuset` and `cpu` CGroup controllers.
+The CPU limits are implemented through a mix of the `cpuset` and `cpu` cgroup controllers.

 `limits.cpu` results in CPU pinning through the `cpuset` controller.
 A set of CPUs (e.g. `1,2,3`) or a CPU range (e.g. `0-3`) can be specified.